 Construction continues to be one of the country’s most dangerous industries.
-Construction workers account for approximately one in five fatal injuries, but only 7% of the workforce.
+Construction workers account for approximately 20% of fatal injuries, but only 7% of the workforce.

 Information on specific charts and instructions for dashboard use are included in the information icon located to the right of each dashboard title.
 To get a full view of the dashboard on a mobile device, zoom out slightly and use landscape mode, which will provide a better navigation experience.

 You can download the data as a spreadsheet.
 The spreadsheet is color-coded for each set of charts, and each worksheet name is based on the corresponding dashboard chart.

 The dashboard will be updated in Spring 2024.
 Beginning in 2022, BLS changed SOII data to be published every other year; nonfatal injury will be updated in 2024 to include information for 2022.
 If you have questions or comments, please email [email protected].

 Recommended Citation: CPWR-The Center for Construction Research and Training. .
 Fatal and Nonfatal Injuries in Construction [dashboard].